Need an easy recipe for bacon-wrapped pork chops? Well, I’ve got you covered!

 What is a pork loin chop?

-The loin chop, also called the center loin chop, loin pork chops, pork loin end chop, is cut from the loin region that extends from the hip to the animal’s back.
-This cut of meat is lean, mild in flavor, and often sold as whole roasts or cut into individual chops.
-Because of how lean this meat can be, it is a great candidate for brining.
+The loin chop, also called the center loin chop, loin pork chop, or pork loin end chop, is cut from the loin region that extends from the hip to the animal’s back.
+This cut is lean, flavorful, and sold as whole roasts or individual chops.
+Loin meat should be brined before cooking.
 Doing will help plump up the meat and keep it from drying out.
-Typically these pork loin chops are grilled, broiled, or pan-fried.

 Ingredients for bacon-wrapped pork chops